davegutz/myStateOfCharge/SOC_Photon/README.md

   14. System can become confused with retained parameters getting off-nominal values and no way to reset except by forcing a full compile reload.
 So the 'Talk('A')' feature was added to re-nominalize the rp structure.
 You have to reset to force them to take effect.
+  15. The minor frame time (READ_DELAY) could be run as fast as 5.
+The application runs in 0.005 seconds.
+The anti-alias filters in hardware need to run at 1 Hz -3dB bandwidth (tau = 0.159 s) to filter out the PWM-like activity of the inverter that is trying to regulate 60 Hz power.
+With that kind of hardware filtering, there is no value added to running the logic any faster than 10 Hz (READ_DELAY = 100).
+There's lots of throughput margin available for adding more EKF logic, etc.